FridaWikell/hangman-game/README.md

 ## Introduction

-The site is a game for having fun and test your knowledge in retro Nintento game characters.
-The answers don't need to be the heroes, villains and kidnapped princesses are also welcome.
+The site is a game for having fun and test your knowledge in retro Nintendo game characters.
+The answers don't need to be the heroes - villains and kidnapped princesses are also welcome.

 ## Table of Contents